jacksund/simmate/docs/getting_started/installation/create_your_env.md

 conda install -c conda-forge -n my_env simmate
 ```

 The installation may take a few minutes.
 Once completed, Simmate is successfully installed!

-If you encounter any errors with this command, please inform our team immediately by [posting a new issue here](https://github.com/jacksund/simmate/issues/).
+If you encounter any errors with this command, please inform our team immediately by [posting a new issue](https://github.com/jacksund/simmate/issues/).

 ----------------------------------------------------------------------

 ## 4. Spyder Installation

 Lastly, let's install [Spyder](https://www.spyder-ide.org/) using Anaconda.
-We'll use Spyder for writing Python in subsequent tutorials.
-With Anaconda set up, installing new programs is a one-line command:
+We'll use Spyder for writing Python in later tutorials:

 ``` shell
 conda install -c conda-forge -n my_env spyder